DottorBooom/Machine-learning-operations/README.md

 Slides are available [here](Lectures/Lecture_02)

-## Software Engineering: Software Processes
+## Software Engineering Software Processes

 In this lesson, the software development process will be introduced, the different approaches that can be used and the development phases.